 How does it work?

-To use Barista, you need to set up an Amazon AWS Account.
+To use Amazon with Barista, you need to set up an Amazon AWS Account.
 It's a free and simple process.
 (We walk you through it in a video in the Documentation tab above.)

-Using your Amazon AWS account, Barista uploads your blend to Amazon S3, an industry-leading object storage service.
-Barista then creates Amazon EC2 servers to render your blend files and help you distribute the file and frames across multiple servers to render.
+Using your Amazon AWS account, Barista uploads your project to Amazon S3, an industry-leading object storage service.
+Barista then starts the servers through Amazon, and then renders your project based on your settings.

 Important Steps Before you Launch Barista

-Because of this, AWS EC2 is explained thoroughly within the app and its documentation.
-Make sure to go over the documentation before you launch Barista: it’s the only way to ensure a smooth experience and efficient operation.
+For the best experience, be sure to go over the How-To section of the built-in documentation (Help > Documentation): it’s the best way to ensure a smooth experience and efficient operation.
 In case of any questions, create a message below or contact BlenderMarket support.

 The ultimate remote rendering tool for the Blender community

 Thanks to Barista users, we are able to constantly improve the tool.
-Major updates are already in the works!
+Major updates are always in the works.